 Suffice it to say, economic pundits have stopped using the “R” word (recession) and have started using the “D” word (depression).

-about to collapse collapsing.
-In fact, an entire nation, Iceland, has gone bankrupt.
-Who could have conceived such a notion even a year ago?
+The crisis isn’t limited to the United States.
+In a global economy the entire house of cards is about to collapse.
 Toss in the wild cards of grain shortages, oil wars, outsourcing, climate change (is it global warming or the next ice age?) and international hostilities and you have a really excellent recipe for disaster soup.
 Add a sprinkling of Islamic terrorists, a dash of crazed Venezuelan dictator and … well only God knows what’s ahead.
+Expect the unexpected.

 Food riots are now a reality, and it won’t be long before we experience them in our own cities.
 Economists tell us that since we’ve stopped storing grain, the entire world has only a 53 day supply.
-Perhaps it is less now.

 It’s Y2K all over again – but this time, it’s for real.

 While we don’t have the answer to what is in store in the days, weeks and months ahead, we do know that prices for food, housing and gasoline are soaring beyond the reach of many.
 We do know that many businesses will go bankrupt and thousands, if not millions will lose their jobs, their health insurance, their pensions and their ability to survive.
 And when they try to figure out how to provide for their needs and wants, it won’t be pretty.